github/docs/content/get-started/exploring-integrations/github-extensions-and-integrations.md

 {% ifversion fpt or ghec %}

-{% note %}

-You can configure an assignment in {data variables.product.prodname_education} to use an integrated development environment (IDE).
-This lets students collaborate and run programs without installing Git and a full development toolchain on their computer.
-For more information, see [AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide).

-{% endnote %}

 ## Editor tools

 You can connect to {% data variables.product.product_name %} repositories within third-party editor tools such as Unity and {% data variables.product.prodname_vs %}.